Straße des 17. Juni: History

 Before 1953, the street was called Charlottenburger Chaussee, because it ran from the old city center (Berlin-Mitte) to the borough of Charlottenburg through the Tiergarten (Zoo; literally "animal garden").
 The 1953 name change was made in order to honor an East German uprising and its victims.
-After Stalin's death many East Berliners began a strike which also caused riots in a vain hope of getting rid of the communists.
-But the East German police struck back with brutal violence on 17 June 1953.
+Soon after Stalin's death many East Berliners began a strike against working conditions, centered on the building sites around today's Karl-Marx-Allee.
+This gained momentum and descended into rioting when faced with strong opposition from the East German authorities, largely on 17 June 1953.
 (Another street, in northwest Berlin, got the name Charlottenburger Chaussee instead.)

 It was made into a paved road in 1799, and owing to Berlin's rapid growth in the 19th century it became a major thoroughfare to the affluent western suburbs.
 At the outbreak of World War I in early August 1914, hundreds of thousands of Berliners cheered the military parade, which took place here.
 At the outbreak of World War II, no such scenes were ever observed, according to the American journalist and historian William L. Shirer.

 Charlottenburger Chausee was a part of the Ost-West-Achse (East-West Axis), which during the Nazi period became a triumphal avenue lined with Nazi flags.
-During the Nazi era, the boulevard was made broader and the old Prussian Victory Column was moved from in front of the Reichstag to the roundabout in the middle of the Tiergarten, where it has remained since 1938.
+During the Nazi era, the boulevard was made broader and the Prussian-era Victory Column was moved from in front of the Reichstag to the roundabout in the middle of the Tiergarten, where it has remained since 1938.

 The Charlottenburger Chaussee was to have formed one aspect of the remodelling of the city of Berlin into the renamed city called Germania, designed by Hitler, Albert Speer, and Paul Troost to be the capital of the Reich.

 In the last weeks of World War II, when Berlin's airports were unusable, it was used as a landing strip.

 In 1953, West Berlin renamed the street Straße des 17.
 Juni, to commemorate the People's uprising in East Berlin on 17 June 1953, when the Red Army and GDR Volkspolizei shot protesting workers.

-The street has in recent years been used for mega-events such as Love parade or live8.
-In 2006, the street was closed for six weeks for use as the Fanmeile (fan mile) during the 2006 Football World Cup.
+The street has in recent years been used for mega-events such as the Love Parade or Live 8.
+In 2006, the street was closed to vehicular traffic for six weeks for use as the Fanmeile (fan mile) during the 2006 Football World Cup.
 It also serves as the starting point for the Berlin Marathon.
 Every New Year's Eve, the street is also one of the gathering points in Berlin where usually over a million people gather to watch a stage show at the Brandenburg Gate, party and see fireworks go off at midnight.
 It is the largest such party in Europe, if not the world.